Math Games from Sproglit – Play Smart, Get Smarter!

 Are Games for Learning or Just Fooling Around?

 Twenty-eight million people harvest their crops on Facebook’s FarmVille every day.
 Since many players insist that this game serves virtually no other purpose than to spam Facebook notifications, it’s odd that so people keep coming back.
 Why do they return each day?
 Clearly, they are getting positive rewards, whether psychological, spiritual or monetary.
-In contrast, many students perceive school as a negative environment, administered through threats, capricious rules, and red pen scrawled across their papers.
-In the world of games, threats are replaced by pretty notifications, rules by fun guidelines and red pen by various rewards.

 According to MIT’s Game Lab, “Play, as expressed in games, is the most positive response of the human spirit to a universe of uncertainty.”
 This is important because, as described above, humans will come back to a positive experience.
 Thus, if learning is successfully tied to games, those games can encourage more learning.
 From this theory, a new term in game design and education has evolved: